 How to build a website that makes an impact on your business

-The UK has over 52 million Internet users1 and 1.9 billion2 Internet users exist worldwide, making it a rich and powerful medium to create awareness of your business.
+The UK has over 59 million Internet users1 and 3.2 billion2 Internet users exist worldwide, making it a powerful medium to create awareness of your business.
 Being present on the Internet can offer almost any business a cost-effective solution to be visible and available to its customers and prospects.
-Any business can decide to be a part of this ever expanding digital world by registering its domain name and building its website.
+Any business can decide to be a part of this ever expanding digital world by registering its domain name (web address) and building its website.

-When you build a website and want to create an impact, it will take some preperation.
+When you build a website and want to create an impact, it will take some preparation.

 Let us examine and review the basics.

 Register a domain name - An important first step to doing business on the Internet is to select and register a domain name that helps boost your company’s visibility on the web.
-For example, a .com domain name is a good option because it helps provide instant recognition, visibility and credibility for your brand online, both in the UK and globally.
-A .net domain name is also a good choice – many young entrepreneurs pick this type of domain when they start putting their novel business ideas into practice on the web.
+Choosing to use your own domain offers several advantages.
+Firstly it helps to brands your business it also gives you a consistent address on the web for customers to find you should you switch website providers.
+It also enables you to do things like have a company-branded email through the domain name.
+As well as a name you need to choose an extension, for example, a .com domain name is a good option because it helps provide instant recognition, visibility and credibility for your brand online, both in the UK and globally.

 Once you are clear about the purpose of your website, it would be advisable to do some web surfing.
 Review other websites for a design or functionality you like.

 Design and appearance: A website should be visually appealing and professional.
 These general guidelines may help –

 - Take care about color, too much color can distract from the written content.
 A good color scheme may only contain 2 or 3 primary colors.